Is it wrong to buy a dog? What if you’re buying a dog from a breeder – does that make it right?

 #5 “Purebreds” and puppies can be found in shelters and rescue organizations

 If you’re looking for a “purebred” puppy, you can find one without purchasing from a breeder or pet store.
-As long as the breeding of purebred dogs continues, such dogs can also be found in shelters.
+As long as the breeding of purebred dogs continues, some of these dogs will also face abandonment or irresponsible guardianship and end up on the streets or shelters.

-According to The Humane Society, 25% of shelter dogs are “purebred.”
+While it’s true that mutts dominate shelters, an astounding 25-30% of shelter dogs are actually “purebred.”
 If you must get a specific breed, please research rescue organizations dedicated to rescuing your desired breed.
-Since there are a lot of businesses posing as rescue organizations, you MUST do your due diligence before committing.
+Since there are numerous businesses posing as rescue organizations, you MUST do your due diligence before committing.

-If you’ve exhausted your search with local shelters or rescue organizations, please consider adopting a shelter dog (e.g. pit bull, chihuahua, labrador, etc.) before going to a breeder.
+If you’ve exhausted your search with local shelters or rescue organizations, please consider adopting a shelter dog (like a Pitbull or Chihuahua) before going to a breeder.
 I sincerely beg you to ask why you MUST get a specific breed.
-Please try to visit at least 3 shelters before turning to a breeder as I am confident (and hopeful) that you’d fall in love with a shelter dog desperately waiting for a loving home.
-Dogs will love you regardless of how YOU look so why should you judge a dog by its appearance?
+Please try to visit at least three shelters before turning to a breeder.
+I am confident (and hopeful) that you will fall in love with a shelter dog desperately waiting for a loving home.
+Dogs will love you regardless of how YOU look, so why should you judge a dog by his appearance?

 #6 You SAVE a life.
 PERIOD.

-*ME living the good life in my forever home after being given up TWICE
+*ME finally living the good life in my forever home after being given up TWICE.

-ARF, hope you are convinced by these 6 reasons why you should NOT buy a dog from a breeder!
-Find out 6 things you should allow your dog to do.
+ARF, hope you are convinced by all these reasons why you should NOT buy a dog!
+Please don’t ever buy a dog from a pet store.
+And, please don’t buy a dog from a breeder.
+SAVE A LIFE.

 Markin’ it up,